 However, as long as parents take pacifier safety into account and keep an eye on their child's health, pacifiers can be a great way to keep kids calm while they are growing and developing.

-When should my child stop using a pacifier?
+When should I wean my child off a pacifier?

 Every child is different, however, most children will begin to wean off their pacifier around the age of 2 to 4 years old.
 However, if your child begins to suffer from dental issues or ear infections they should say goodbye to their pacifier before the age of 12 months.
 You should also wean your child off their pacifier if they begin to develop speech problems.